centre-for-humanities-computing/fabula_pipeline/README.md

 4. sentiment method (`--sentiment_method` or `sent`)
 5. ucloud (`--ucloud`)

 `--in_dir` should point to the folder containing the book files.

-`--out_dir` specifies the folder the book features and SpaCy attributes is saved to.
+`--out_dir` specifies the folder the book features and SpaCy attributes are saved to.
 It defaults to a folder called `output/` (which will be created if it does not exist already), but can be used to point to a different folder.

 `-lang` specifies which language the books are in.
 For now only `english` and `danish` are supported. `english` is the deafult option.

 `--sentiment_method` specifies which method should be used for sentiment analysis for each sentence in the book.
-For now `vader`, `syuzhet`, and `avg_vader_syuzhet` are supported.
+For now `afinn`, `vader`, `syuzhet`, and `avg_vader_syuzhet` are supported.
 The last options takes the mean of the two different methods for each sentence.
-Sentiment analysis does not work for Danish yet.
+If language is set to English, the sentiment method has to be `afinn`.

 `--ucloud` is a flag that is used if the code is run on the cloud computing service UCloud.
 This is because the Syuzhet sentiment analysis does not currently work on UCloud.

 To run the pipeline, go into the run_pipe.sh and set the command-line arguments to the desired values.
 Afterwards, the script can be run like this: